Make the most of your fertility plan with foliar nutrition

 1. To correct a nutrient deficiency

-- Nutrient shortages in the soil
+- Nutrient shortages in the soil.

-- Shallow roots or other factors preventing the plants themselves from taking up nutrients
+- Shallow roots or other factors preventing the plants themselves from taking up nutrients.

-- Plant damage from wind or hail
+- Plant damage from wind or hail.

-- Damaged roots (from fertilizer burn)
+- Damaged roots (from fertilizer burn).

-- Poor growing conditions (ie. cold and/or saturated soils)
+- Poor growing conditions (ie. cold and/or saturated soils).

 2. To ensure your crop is healthy and will reach its full yield potential

 Crops that look strong and are growing in favourable conditions have higher yield potential.
-If you are planning for a 40-bushel canola crop but conditions are lining up for 50 bushels, the extra nutrient requirement for those extra bushels can be significant.
-In these situations, many farmers will apply a foliar nutrients to ensure the crop is “topped up”, ensuring no nutrients become the limiting factor.
+If you are planning for a 40-bushel canola crop but conditions are lining up for 50 bushels, the extra nutrient requirement for those extra bushels can be lacking.
+In these situations, many farmers will apply foliar nutrients to ensure the crop is “topped up”, ensuring no nutrients become the limiting factor.

 How to tell which nutrients to apply